Antibiotics: A Quick and Dirty Guide

 The best starting point is knowing what drugs cover what bugs.
 This is admittedly daunting.
 So I recommend prioritizing.

 Let me be clear by saying that the more you know the better off you'll be.
-That said, you're at tl;dr pharmacy because you want fast results.
-And you'll get the most bang for your buck by focusing on the resistant pathogens.
-These are the things that are...
+That said, we both know you're here because you have a test tomorrow and time is a factor.
+So I think you'll get the most bang for your buck by focusing on the resistant pathogens.
+These are the things that are

 If these pathogens were people, they'd always eat the last slice of pizza.
 They'd show up to a party with chips but no dip.
 They'd "forget" to bring their wallet everywhere so you always end up covering for them.

-So, we created some charts to help you.
-To my knowledge, these charts are complete in terms of drugs available in the US at the time of this writing (April 2016).
 Just remember the "real world" limits.
 You need to know all of these treatment options for a test, but if you start recommending chloramphenicol for MRSA patients the ID team is going to have a serious chat with you.
-We put the most commonly used/available agents at the top of each chart, so start there for actual patients.

 |rifampin[*](used as adjunctive therapy for certain infections.
 Not for monotherapy)|